 - The victim relied upon the Defendant’s deception when turning over the property.

-What Qualifies as Deception?
+What Qualifies as Theft By Deception Conduct?

 Typically, the key to defending a client accused of theft by deception is discrediting what the State claims was deceptive.
 Some of the most common deceptions alleged are: